obeli-sk/obelisk/README.md

 This is a **pre-release**.

 This repo contains backend code for local development and testing.
-The software doesn't have backward compatibility guarantees for CLI nor database format.
+The software doesn't have backward compatibility guarantees for the CLI, gRPC or database schema.
-Please exercise caution if attempting to use it for production.

 ### Supported platforms
 * Linux x64